Joseph-ER/CV/README.md

 Although this doesn't help me in coding as I can't roundhouse kick the error messages away, it does show my commitment, dedication, and respect.
 I loved being involved in my Karate club and respect was one of the main pillars of Martial Art which has stuck with me ever since.

-## Hobbies
+## Hobbies 🎮🖌

 I love geeking out about games, and technology!
 I love to hear other people's excitement about the world of gaming and technology and share my interests!
 I also enjoy relaxing by playing guitar and have recently started painting and playing with Warhammer 40,000 miniatures!

-I also currently own 4 pet rats 🐀🐀🐀🐀
+I also currently own 4 pet rats! 🐀🐀🐀🐀